marcusanthonylorenzo/open-ai-chatbot/README.md

 [x] AIM! + Windows 95?

 #### Objects, Properties:
 - `const userInput = {}` used as a data storage, similar to a "Dictionary" but in Javascript.
+Can change keys to reflect changes in parameters in http request.
 - Response from API call.
 - Instantiate from `class ChatlogItem` with Prompt/Response stored as keys.
+- Each `new ChatlogItem` has a unique id despite `clearAll()`.

 #### Collections/Groupings:
 - `let chatlogHistory`, Array accessed by the "Sidebar" component.